deadlydog/PowerShell.Experiment.ClassPerformanceComparison/ReadMe.md

 ## The test

-The same classes and enums are defined in each of the three ways.
+The same classes and enums are defined in each of the three ways, and are imported multiple times into a PowerShell session.
 The test measures how long it takes to import the class and enum types into the script.

 To run the test, run the [Invoke-Test.ps1](/src/Invoke-Test.ps1) script.